Johann Gottfried Herder: Language and cultural theory

+Historical philosophy and Ideas for a Philosophy of the History of Mankind

-After becoming General Superintendent in 1776, Herder's philosophy shifted again towards classicism, and he produced works such as his unfinished Outline of a Philosophical History of Humanity which largely originated the school of historical thought.
+After becoming General Superintendent in 1776, Herder's philosophy shifted again towards classicism, and he began developing his systematic approach to history and human development.
+This period culminated in his most ambitious work, the four-volume Ideas for a Philosophy of the History of Mankind (Ideen zur Philosophie der Geschichte der Menschheit), published between 1784 and 1791.

+The Ideas represented Herder's mature synthesis of his earlier insights about language, culture, and human development into a unified philosophy of history.
+In this comprehensive treatise, he attempted to trace the development of human culture from its origins through various stages of civilization, combining natural philosophy with cultural theory.
+The work largely originated the modern school of historical thought and established many foundational concepts in anthropology and cultural studies.
 Herder's philosophy was of a deeply subjective turn, stressing influence by physical and historical circumstance upon human development, stressing that "one must go into the age, into the region, into the whole history, and feel one's way into everything".
 The historian should be the "regenerated contemporary" of the past, and history a science as "instrument of the most genuine patriotic spirit".

+In what scholars consider the most philosophically significant section of the work, the 15th book, Herder articulated his belief that human progress follows natural laws toward greater reason and justice.
+He argued that "by the very nature of law, reason and justice must inevitably gain influence among mankind, advancing a more enduring humanity."
+This optimistic view of historical development placed Herder firmly within the Enlightenment tradition while anticipating later German idealist philosophy.

+German nationalism and cultural identity

-Herder gave Germans new pride in their origins, modifying that dominance of regard allotted to Greek art (Greek revival) extolled among others by Johann Joachim Winckelmann and Gotthold Ephraim Lessing.
+Germans did not have a nation-state until the nineteenth century.
+Those who spoke Germanic languages lived in politically unconnected lands and groups.
+Herder was among the first German intellectuals to craft a foundation for German cultural unification and German national consciousness based mostly on German language and literature.
+While rationality was the prime value of Enlightenment philosophers, Herder's appeal to sentiment places him within German Romanticism.
+He gave Germans new pride in their origins, modifying that dominance of regard allotted to Greek art (Greek Revival) extolled among others by Johann Joachim Winckelmann and Gotthold Ephraim Lessing.
 He remarked that he would have wished to be born in the Middle Ages and mused whether "the times of the Swabian emperors" did not "deserve to be set forth in their true light in accordance with the German mode of thought?".
-Herder equated the German with the Gothic and favoured Dürer and everything Gothic.
-As with the sphere of art, equally he proclaimed a national message within the sphere of language.
-He topped the line of German authors emanating from Martin Opitz, who had written his Aristarchus, sive de contemptu linguae Teutonicae in latin in 1617, urging Germans to glory in their hitherto despised language.
+Herder equated the German with the Gothic and favored Dürer and everything Gothic.
+As with the sphere of art, he also proclaimed a national message within the sphere of language.
+He topped the line of German authors emanating from Martin Opitz, who had written his Aristarchus, sive de contemptu linguae Teutonicae in Latin in 1617, urging Germans to glory in their hitherto despised language.
 Herder's extensive collections of folk-poetry began a great craze in Germany for that neglected topic.